ocean-data-factory-sweden/kso/README.md

 git clone --recurse-submodules https://github.com/ocean-data-factory-sweden/kso-object-detection.git
 ```
 #### Prepare your system
+Depending on which system you are using (Windows/Linux/MacOS), you might need to install some extra tools.
+If this is the case, you will get a message of what you need to install in the next steps.
-* Windows: If you will run it on a Windows system, you need to install the Microsoft Build Tools C++ with a version higher than 14.0.
+For example, on a windows system it will request you to install the Microsoft Build Tools C++ with a version higher than 14.0.
 You can install it from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
 In the install menu, you only need to select the "Windows <your version> SDK".
-* Linux: ...upcoming...
-* MacOS: ...upcoming...

 #### Set up the environment with Conda
 1. Open the Anaconda Prompt